hschellman/computing-basics/setup.md

 ~~~
 {: .output}

+You should be able to access files now

+> {: .solution}
+{: .callout}

 Report this by appending the output of `voms-proxy-info` to your first login file:
 ~~~
 voms-proxy-info >> /exp/dune/app/users/${USER}/my_first_login.txt
 ~~~
 {: .language-bash}

+With this done, you should be able to submit jobs and access remote DUNE storage systems via xroot.

 ### Tokens method <a name="tokens"></a>